rhdsmnd/rhdsmnd.github.io/_posts/2018-6-28-breathless.md

 No, I can't say that, filter it out

 <br>
-but now the eyes, the beautiful brown eyes stare longingly, lovingly, waiting
+but now the eyes, the beautiful brown eyes stare longingly, lovingly, waiting<br>
 crestfallen, I notice you drop with disinterest, with sadness;

 I offer a stock question.

-In transmission the void saps all feeling, incinerates the inward
+In transmission the void saps all feeling, incinerates the inward<br>
 emotion

-oh what cities of wonder lost, what atlantises forever submerged by the vacuum, that medium between body and soul.
+oh what cities of wonder lost, what atlantises forever<br>
+submerged by the vacuum, that<br>
+medium between body and soul.

 <br>
-the emotionless, stock question, the straight face, the robotic delivery inspires nothing.
+the emotionless, stock question, the straight face, the robotic delivery<br>
+inspires nothing.

 you answer as best you can; nothing begets nothing.